cjc-lulus/crossrep/README.md

     /snowhouse ==> scripts generated on snowhouse including INTEGRATION DDL, dependency report on snowhouse database
 ```

-For Customers only want to execute the DDL on the target account and not using replication, they can use DR and DR_TEST mode
+For Customers who only want to execute the DDL on the target account and not use replication, they can use DR and DR_TEST

-*DR*
+modes:

+##### DR

 Load all the scripts under DDL folder, parse all the DDL scripts and execute them one by one.
-There will be times when a statement fails because the db objects it depends on has not been created on the target account.
-It will retry all the failed SQL statements after the initial round and repeat the re-trying process untill no more successes can be achieve.
+There will be times when
+a statement fails because the db objects it depends on has not been created on the target account.
+It will retry all
+the failed SQL statements after the initial round and repeat the re-trying process untill no more successes can be
+achieve.
 Errors will be reported.

-*DR_TEST*
+##### DR_TEST

 Similar to DR mode but it does not run the SQL statements, only output the statement one by one.
-For testing purpose only.
+For testing purpose
+only.